Carrozzeria Motto

-Carrozzeria Motto was an Italian (Turin) coachbuilding company established in 1932 by Rocco Motto.
+Carrozzeria Motto was an Italian (Turin) coachbuilding company established in 1932 by Rocco Motto in Rivarossa before a move to Turin shortly after WW2.
 The company produced bodies from Cadillacs to Delahayes.
-In 1946 Motto commenced building aluminium bodies for Alfa Romeo, Fiat, Cisitalia, Bandini and Ermini.
+In 1946, Motto commenced building aluminium bodies for Alfa Romeo, Fiat, Cisitalia, Bandini and Ermini.
 During 1963, Motto made a body for a Franco Scaglione-designed Porsche-Abarth 356 Carrera GTL berlinetta.
 He also bodied a handful of Ferraris.